 Bicycle inner tubes?
 Yes!
 Cut a narrow width perpendicular to the tube so that you get a “ring.”
 Loop it around the string, pass it through itself, cinch it up tight, and you are “silenced.”

 These silencers are waterproof, free and easily attached while the bow is strung.
 Any bicycle shop will have a garbage can full of “bad” tubes.
 Cut a few extras, and carry them in your pack in case you lose one while hunting.
 You can also use whole tubes for tie-downs around camp, etc.

 I have two beautiful Pronghorn longbows now, 50# and 60#.
-One has the “way-cool” muskox fur silencers and the other has inner tubes.
-I can shoot the same arrows from both bows–beautiful Whispering Wind woodies to heavy Grizzly-Stiks–and the inner tube silencers are a lot quieter.
+One has the “way-cool” muskox fur silencers, and the other has inner tubes.
+I can shoot both bows with the same arrows, either beautiful Whispering Wind woodies or heavy Grizzly-Stiks.
+The bow with the inner tube silencers is a lot quieter.